Nicole Hoevertsz

 Nicole L. M. Hoevertsz (born 30 May 1964) is a former synchronized swimmer from Aruba (formerly part of the Netherlands Antilles).
 She competed in the women's duet competitions.

 Nicole has been a member of the International Olympic Committee since 2006 and is currently a member of the IOC Executive Board.
 In July 2021 she was elected as the Vice-President of the IOC.
+She has additionally served as the secretary-general of the Aruban Swimming Federation since 1991 and was a member of the organizing committee for the 1999 Pan American Games as well as a member of the Executive Board of the Pan American Sports Organization.

+She studied law at the Colegio Arubano, the University of The Netherlands Antilles (now the University of Curaçao), and Leiden University.
+She served as a legal advisor to the Department of Foreign Affairs of Aruba from 1991-94 and then since 2002.
+She additionally served as Deputy Permanent Secretary to the Council of Ministers of Aruba from 1994-96, and as legal advisor to the Prime Minister of Aruba from 1997-2001.
+She was furthermore appointed as the Permanent Secretary to the Council of Ministers in 2009.